-Childers Enterprises Offers Whole-Home Generators
+Childers Air Plumbing & Electric Offers Whole-Home Generators

 Have you thought about your whole-home generator lately?
-Do you know if it is in working order, or that the gas is full?
+Do you know if it is in working order, or if the gas is full?
 Now that we are approaching spring, all West Virginians know that storms come right along with it.
 Making sure that your generator is ready to handle any power outage will help you prepare for the warmer months.

 Whole-home generators, also called standby generators, are a great solution to frequent power outages.
 Whether you do not pay much mind to the heavy storms that come with springtime, or just want to properly protect yourself in the event of an outage, these generators can keep your home running until the restoration of utility power.

-You may wonder if a generator is really worth it.
+You may wonder if a generator is worth it.
 So what if the power flicks on and off during a storm?
 You have flashlights and candles; you can handle an hour or two in the dark.
 That may be the case for some, but not all home and business owners can agree.
 When the power goes out, lifesaving equipment may not be accessible and food stock can spoil.
 Pipes can freeze when temperatures are too low.
 Whether you lose power at your home or business, there are great consequences that can stem from a short- or long-term power outage.